Skip to main contentScroll Top

 In Thailand, there are a few spots where the festival is more beautiful and actively celebrated.

-Depending on your choice, you will be entitled to more entertainment, traditional dance shows, the election of a Miss (which refers to the princess who originally created the festival) and fireworks.
-During Loy Krathong, any body of water, rivers, lakes, etc. can be used to drop off your floating object.
+Depending on your choice, you'll enjoy more entertainment, traditional dance performances, the election of a Miss (referring to the princess who founded the festival), and fireworks.
+During Loy Krathong, any body of water—rivers, lakes, etc.—can be used to place your floating object.

 loy krathong yi peng festival chiang mai - thailand